 Whether or not martial law is ever declared, Trump himself, as well as those close to him and those in congress, have announced that January 6th is not going to be a smooth process.
 In fact, Biden’s transition team this week that all communication and cooperation from Trump’s team has ceased.
 The Biden transition is at a stand-still.

 Reports and posts across social media show that conservatives will show up in Washington, DC in droves on the sixth.
 Conservatives, some with an ax to grind, are on the way.
 Meanwhile, liberals, some with an ax to grind, are also on the way.
 How many?
 It’s impossible to say.

 Antifa and BLM are angry with the Biden team in addition to the Trump team; they’ve been totally ignored.
 Their presence will be angry no matter what, and now Trump has called conservatives to DC.
-When Trump once told the Proud Boys to “stand back and stand by,” now calling on the National to be present in DC on January 6th, readers can expect Proud Boys and associated right wing groups to be in attendance, too.
+When Trump once told the Proud Boys to “” now calling on the National to be present in DC on January 6th, readers can expect Proud Boys and associated right wing groups to be in attendance, too.

 That disastrous mix of people has two weeks, from January 6th, until January 20th, if the above legal scenario is employed, to “protest” in the streets.
 If things “got wild,” it could get pretty ugly in DC.
 Protestors should be wary of bringing children or the elderly to this event.

 As the saying goes, it just takes a spark to light a fire, and there are going to be millions of matches that day.
 Trump’s already set the stage for a blaze.